joshuanianji/periodic-table/README.md

     rgb255 51 51 61
 ```

-The [HardCodedData.elm](src/Atom/HardCodedData.elm) is a module I initially tried to make to define all the atoms in the periodic table.
+The [HardCodedData.elm](src/Atom/HardCodedData.elm) is a module (which I deleted) I initially tried to make to define all the atoms in the periodic table.
 I actually got like 24 atoms down before I realized that I could just import a JSON and parse it so I just did that lmao.
 I'm still keeping it here for the lols.

 I actually made Caleb hard code some of the atoms.
 Since Atom is a type alias and a function, an example of defining an atom will be: